 What are symptoms of depression?
-There are several major depressive disorder symptoms, both mental and physical, and properly understanding and analyzing them as potential signs of depression can be very valuable.
+A wide-ranging list of symptoms, both mental and physical, are often seen in those struggling with Major Depressive Disorder.
+Properly understanding and analyzing these symptoms as potential signs of depression can be very valuable.

-Readers of this blog may be familiar with the “classic” symptoms of depression like feeling helpless, decreased motivation, and loss of interest in simple pleasures.
-However, depression is often so much more than these symptoms; there are often challenging and painful physical symptoms that are associated as well.
+Readers of this blog may be familiar with the “classic” symptoms of depression such as feeling helpless, having decreased motivation, and losing interest in simple pleasures.
+However, depression is often much more than these symptoms; there are often challenging and painful physical symptoms associated as well.

-What you may not know about depression is that many people who have it experience dull pains in their joints, limbs or back.
+Many people who have depression experience dull pains in their joints, limbs or back.
 Doctors are still trying to understand how physical pain and depression are interrelated.
-With that said, here is one theory, written by researchers supported by the University of Texas MD Anderson Cancer Center, that attempts to explain the comorbidity between pain and depression.
+With that said, here is one theory, written by researchers supported by the University of Texas MD Anderson Cancer Center, that attempts to explain the connection between pain and depression.

 The general idea is that both pain and depression are associated with an imbalance of neurotransmitters.
-Antidepressants like SSRIs work by increasing the availability of chemicals in the brain–in this case, serotonin.
-An imbalance of that same neurotransmitter is associated with increased pain, indicating a connection may be there.
-As further evidence of a relationship, taking an SSRI can decrease both pain and the classical symptoms of depression.
+Antidepressants like SSRIs work by increasing the availability of certain neurotransmitters in the brain–in this case, serotonin.

 Fatigue and Insomnia